MichaelSchneeberger/statemonad/README.md

 pip install statemonad
 ```

-## Overview
+## Usage

-The state object (also referred to as a context) is a Python object that represents the state in your computations.
+The state object is a Python object that represents the state in your computations.
 Each operation may modify the state and return a new values based on the updated state.
 The result is a chain of operations where the state flows through each step, with the State-Monad keeping the flow clean and organized.

-## Example
+### Example

 <!-- The following example illustrates the use of the State-Monad library. -->
 In this example, we define the `collect_even_numbers` operations, which returns a `CollectEvenNumbers` state monad if the given number is even, or a default state monad encapsulating the value otherwise.